GLOBAL MARKETS-World stocks rally with surge in metals prices, U.S. dollar retreats

 By Trevor Hunnicutt

-NEW YORK, Dec 28 (Reuters) - World stocks trotted higher in light holiday trading on Thursday, moving to record levels as rising commodities prices gestured to a strong finish to the year for risk assets.
+Dec 28 (Reuters) - World stocks trotted higher in light, holiday trading on Thursday, moving to record levels as rising industrial metals prices gestured to a strong finish to the year for risk assets.

-Equity markets have feasted on a global economic growth recovery and accommodative monetary policy in 2017, which has, in turn, lifted company earnings and commodity prices.
+Equity markets have fed off a recovery this year in global economic growth, which has in turn lifted company earnings and commodity prices.

-“The dominant story right now is that the global economy continues to chug along, and while there are lots of risk scenarios out there, none of them seem to matter,” said David Lafferty, chief market strategist at Natixis Investment Managers.

-Copper futures were at new four-year highs for an annual gain topping 30 percent, and the metal rose 0.64 percent to $7,286.50 a tonne on Thursday.
+Copper futures were at new four-year highs for an annual gain topping 30 percent, and the metal gained 0.87 percent to $7,303 a tonne on Thursday.

 “Commodities are driving trade in the final days of 2017,” analysts at London Capital Group said in a note.

-“Dr Copper is telling us we could be in for a strong 2018,” they added, referring to the industrial metal’s reputation for diagnosing economic conditions.
+“Dr Copper is telling us we could be in for a strong 2018,” they added, referring to the perception of the industrial metal as a key barometer of economic growth.

-But the U.S. dollar appears to be coming to a different conclusion.
+But the U.S. dollar appeared to ignore signs that the new year could bring higher rates and stronger growth in the United States, the world’s largest economy.

 “The dollar bears are getting their last licks in for 2017, perhaps a foreshadowing of things to come in 2018,” said Stephen Innes, head of Asia-Pacific trading at OANDA.